nombrekeff/eskema/README.md

 ```

 ### Validators
-Fields accept a list of [Validators], these validators are in charged of validating a value against a condition.
+Fields accept a list of [Validators], these validators are in charge of validating a value against a condition.
-For example checking if a value is of a certain type, if they are formatted in some way or any other condition you might think of.
+For example, checking if a value is of a certain type if they are formatted in some way or any other condition you might think of.

 json_scheme offers a set of common Validators located in `lib/src/validators.dart`.
-You are not limited to only using these validators, custom ones can be created in a straightforward way.
+You are not limited to only using these validators, custom ones can be created straightforwardly.

 Let's see how to create a validator to check if a string matches a pattern: